chetanmahajan0044/LGMVIP_WebDev_TASK1/README.md

-# LGMVIP_WebDev_TASK1
+# LGMVIP-WebDev_Task1
-I Created a single page website using HTML , CSS, &amp; JAVA
+Developed using HTML, CSS and JavaScript.